adibue/jamf-notes/conferences/JNL26/sessions/OS_Upgrades.md

   - **7** of them were _Known Exploited Vulnerabilities_ (KEV).

 - Apple is about to remove _com.apple.SoftwareUpdate_ restrictions and _MDM commands_ for software update management this year

+## Why updates are hard

+- Visibility: _"Did it actually work?"_
+- Failure: _"Why did it fail?"_
+- Pressure: _"Can we prove compliance?"_